jeeb/avisynth/distrib/docs/english/source/avisynthdoc/FilterSDK/SimpleMmxOptimization.rst

 ``pshufw mm6,mm6,0``

 These commands are
-`IntegerSSE`_ commands.
+:doc:`IntegerSSE <IntegerSSE>` commands.
 They can shuffle around words in the mmx registers, based on the last number.

 In this example it results in mm7 containing "0xcmcm|cmcm|cmcm|cmcm".
 So